Formisonide, 160 mcg+4, 5 mcg/dose 120 pcs

 Overdose

-Symptoms of formoterol overdose: tremor, headache, palpitations.
-The development of tachycardia, hyperglycemia, hypokalemia, prolongation of the QT-s interval, arrhythmia, nausea and vomiting has been reported in individual cases.
+Symptoms of formoterol overdose: tremor, headache, rapid heartbeat.
+In isolated cases, the development of tachycardia, hyperglycemia, hypokalemia, prolongation of the QTc interval, arrhythmia, nausea and vomiting was reported.
 Supportive symptomatic treatment may be prescribed.
 The use of formoterol at a dose of 90 mcg for 3 hours in patients with acute bronchial obstruction was safe.

-If Formisonide® has to be withdrawn due to an overdose of formoterol, which is part of the combination drug, the prescription of an appropriate glucocorticosteroid should be considered.
+If it is necessary to discontinue the drug Formisonide® due to an overdose of formoterol, which is part of the combination drug, the issue of prescribing an appropriate glucocorticosteroid should be considered.

-Budesonide overdose: In acute overdose of budesonide, even in significant doses, clinically significant effects are not expected.
-In chronic overdose, systemic glucocorticosteroid effects such as hypercorticism and suppression of adrenal function may occur.
+Overdose of budesonide: In case of acute overdose of budesonide, even in significant doses, clinically significant effects are not expected.
+With chronic use of excessive doses, systemic effects of glucocorticosteroids, such as hypercortisolism and suppression of adrenal function, may occur.

 Treatment: supportive and symptomatic.